tongyuantongyu/vs-NNVISR/docs/usage.md

   This is default tobe the same as `scale_factor`. (*)
 - `batch_size_extract`: int.
 The batch size of Extract model.
 Default automatically selected depending on other parameters.
-- `batch_size_extract`: int.
+- `batch_size_fusion`: int.
 The batch size of Fusion model.
 Default to 1.
 - `input_count`: int.
 The number of input frames network needed.
 Default to 1. (*)
 - `feature_count`: int.
 The "feature" (`C` channel) size.
 Default to 64. (*)
 - `extraction_layers`: int.
 The number of layers Extract model outputs.
 Default to 1. (*)